Unique Hellenic Museum Being Built in Downtown Storrs

 Over the summer, Cummings and a group of 20 athletes went to Greece to fundraise for the Navy SEAL Foundation by retracing the approximately 2,000-year-old footsteps of General Leonidas and his 300 Spartan hoplites from Sparta to Thermopylae.

-In 480 BC, Leonidas and his unit – also accompanied by 900 Greek helots – went to Thermopylae to fight against the 100,000 to 150,000 Persian soldiers of Emperor Xerxes I that were attempting to conquer Greece.
+In 480 BC, Leonidas and his unit – also accompanied by 900 Greek helots – went to Thermopylae to fight to the death against the 100,000 to 150,000 Persian soldiers of Emperor Xerxes I that were attempting to conquer Greece.

 The team trekked approximately 260 miles of roads and mountains over the span of 8 days to arrive at the historic place where Leonidas and his men made their final stand.